Gunsmith Cats: Manga

-Written and illustrated by Kenichi Sonoda, Gunsmith Cats began publication in the February 1991 issue of Afternoon, a monthly manga magazine published by Kodansha.
-The series ran for 76 chapters until the June 1997 issue of Afternoon.
-The complete series was published in eight volumes between December 16, 1991, and July 23, 1997.
+Written and illustrated by Kenichi Sonoda, Gunsmith Cats was serialized in Kodansha's seinen manga magazine Monthly Afternoon from December 25, 1990, (Note: Debuted in the magazine's February 1991 issue, released on December 25, 1990.) to April 25, 1997.
+(Note: Finished in the magazine's June 1997 issue, released on April 25, 1997.)
+Kodansha collected its 75 chapters in eight tankōbon volumes, released from December 16, 1991, to July 23, 1997.

 The series was adapted for publication in English by Studio Proteus and published by Dark Horse.
 Chapters were initially released as individual issues on a monthly basis from May 1, 1995, until August 15, 2001.
 Their release completely removed a scene where Minnie May performs oral sex on a man and another had blood stains on a bed removed, this censorship was done with the approval of Kenichi Sonoda.
-The individual chapters were then collected into 9 trade paperback volumes between October 1, 1996, and February 13, 2002.
-The series began serialisation in the British magazine Manga Mania from September 1996.
+The individual chapters were then collected into nine trade paperback volumes between October 1, 1996, and February 13, 2002.
+The series began serialization in the British magazine Manga Mania from September 1996.

 A four-volume omnibus edition of the series, Gunsmith Cats Revised Edition was published in Japan between July 22, 2005, and October 21, 2005.
 The fourth volume includes the manga and "making of" materials of Riding Bean and Sonoda's early sketches and notes.
 This edition was then published in English by Dark Horse between March 14, 2007, and December 19, 2007.
 The English edition used the original Japanese format of reading from right to left for the first time in its English publication.
 It was sold shrink-wrapped and with an 18+ Mature warning on the cover.

-A sequel Gunsmith Cats Burst was later released.
-Five volumes were released in Japan between June 23, 2005, and November 21, 2008.
+A sequel series, titled Gunsmith Cats Burst, was serialized in Monthly Afternoon from July 24, 2004, (Note: Debuted in the magazine's September 2004 issue, released on July 24, 2004.) to September 25, 2008.
+(Note: Finished in the magazine's November 2008 issue, released on September 25, 2008.)
+Kodansha collected its chapters in five tankōbon volumes, released in Japan between June 23, 2005, and November 21, 2008.
 The English edition was published by Dark Horse between May 2, 2007, and April 14, 2010.